SimoneMic/monteporzio_ergocub_demo/README.md

 **10. Start the ergoCubEmotions on the robot HEAD:**
-On the yarpmanager, start `ergoCubEmotions` module in Entities -> Applications -> ergoCubEmotions To set any emotion, on a terminal run:
+On the yarpmanager, start `ergoCubEmotions` module in Entities -> Applications -> ergoCubEmotions To set any emotion, like happy face, on a terminal run:
    ```
-   yarp rpc
+   yarp rpc /ergoCubEmotions/rpc
+   >> setEmotions happy
    ```